Also known as a funeral plan, prepaid funerals are for anyone who wants to pay for their funeral in advance, before costs become too expensive.

 What are the benefits of a fixed price funeral plan?

-Reassurance, protection against price inflation, affordable plans, control over your final affairs – need we go on?
-These are just a few of the benefits of obtaining pre arranged funeral plans.
-You can protect your loved ones from incurring the costs of your funeral, which is a big benefit for most people.
+Reassurance, protection against price inflation, affordable plans, control over your final affairs, protect your loved ones from paying the costs of your funeral.

 Are there any disadvantages?